basarat/typescript-book/docs/javascript/recap.md

 [] + []; // JavaScript will give you "" (which makes little sense), TypeScript will error

 //
-// other things that are nonsensical in JavaScript but don't give an error (but TypeScript will)
+// other things that are nonsensical in JavaScript
+// - don't give a runtime error (making debugging hard)
+// - but TypeScript will give a compile time error (making debugging unnecessary)
 //
 {} + []; // JS : 0, TS Error
 [] + {}; // JS : "[object Object]", TS Error